microsoft/AzureFunctionforSplunkVS/README.md

 * Azure Function is triggered by these messages
 * Azure Function delivers the messages to Splunk

 Azure Functions are arranged hierarchically as a Function App containing individual functions within.
 An individual function is triggered by a single event hub.
 Regarding logs from Azure Monitor, each log category CAN BE sent to its own hub.
 Each Azure Resource Provider that emits logs may emit more than one log category.
 Similarly, metrics are sent to a hub as configured by the user.
 Hence, there MAY BE many hubs for the Function App to watch over.
 BUT, you can configure all diagnostic logs to go to the same hub.
 This practice is recommended for simplicity's sake.

+### Functions in the Function App
+* EhActivityLogs - consumes Azure Monitor Activity Logs
+* EhDiagnosticLogs - consumes Azure Monitor Diagnostic Logs
+* EhLadTelemetry - consumes telemetry from Azure Linux VMs
+* EhMetrics - consumes Azure Monitor Metrics
+* EhWadTelemetry - consumes telemetry from Azure Windows VMs

-The Activity Log goes to a hub named 'Insights-Operational-Logs'.
+The Activity Log transmits to a hub named 'Insights-Operational-Logs'.
 This will be configurable at some point, but for now, the function should be configured to listen to that hub.

 The solution leverages the capacity of an Azure Function to be triggered by arrival of messages to an Event Hub.
 The messages are aggregated by the Azure Functions back end so they arrive at the function already in a batch where the size of the batch depends on current message volume and settings.
 The batch is examined, the properties of each event are augmented, and then the events are sent via the selected output binding to the Splunk instance.